xiaogit00/stocksresearchterminal/README.md

 `pip install pandas-datareader`
 `pip install datetime`
 `pip install pandas_market_calendars`
-Also, make sure python is intalled.
+Also, make sure python is installed.

 2. Clone the project folder into your computer